HouzuoGuo/Aurinko/doc/Tutorial.md

     [:fastselect "os" 450 296]
     > [{:_pos 450, :name "RHEL", :releases {:initial 2003, :latest 2012}} {:_pos 296, :name "opensolaris", :releases {:initial 2008, :latest 2009}}]

+Count query result/collection documents by using `:count` keyword; use `:contains` to search inside a string - if the path you're looking for is not a string, it will be considered as a string for the search.

+Count the number of OSes which sound like "solar" (NOTE the usage of `:q` rather than `:select`):

+    [:q "os" :col [:name] "solar" :contains :count]
+    > [2]

 ## Update/delete documents

 To delete documents, you will need to produce a query, documents in the query results will be deleted: